theuerc/Website/src/routes/blog/personalize-your-gitpod-workspace-environment.md

 For VS Code in the browser Gitpod enables Settings Sync by default.
 Settings Sync keeps polling the backend to ensure your settings are stored, which gets pushed to the Gitpod's server after the first sync.
 You can learn more about personalizing your workspace in this [video](https://www.gitpod.io/screencasts/personalise-your-workspace).

-## Getting Started with Settings Sync in VS Code Desktop
+## Getting started with Settings Sync in VS Code Desktop

 `youtube: wMW2JrCqVA4`